wasmerio/old-docs.wasmer.io/integrations/examples/exit-early.md

 ## Defining and importing the host function

-To terminate the execution of the WASM module we'll have to define a function on the host which will then be imported in the guest and called whenever execution is not required to continue.
+To terminate the execution of the Wasm module we'll have to define a function on the host which will then be imported in the guest and called whenever execution is not required to continue.
 Let's do that:

 {% tabs %}
 {% tab title="Rust" %}